 Aunt June was 55 years old at the time of her divorce.
 She died at the age of 93.
 That means she lived 38 years, remaining stuck in the anger stage.
 She was so full of hatred and rage that she lived every day thinking of ways she could make Uncle Joe pay.

 Almost every conversation I had with Aunt June would eventually revolve around the wrongs she endured because of Uncle Joe.
-She blamed him for her child’s death.
+Aunt June blamed Uncle Joe for her child’s death.
 She blamed him for her unhappiness.
 She blamed him for her ailing relationships with her children.
-She blamed him for everything.
+Needless to say, she blamed him for everything.
 Sadly, her hatred and bitterness left no room for a happy, peaceful and fulfilling life.